embicoin/documents/python programming in Storj.md

 First you should know that there are some rules for uploading/downloading:

-* Before uploading, you must get a "token", which is neccssary for accesing Storj network.
+* Before uploading, you must get a "token", which is necessary for accessing Storj network.
 * After uploading, you can get "file hash" and "key", which are necessary for downloading the file from Storj network.

 Let's check the API for getting token.